ortelius/ortelius-docs/content/en/userguide/integrations/CI-CD_Integrations.md

 ### Tracking Build Updates

-Ortelius' first hook into the continuous delivery process occurs after the build has been completed and the container has been pushed to a container registry.
+Ortelius' first hook into the continuous delivery process occurs after a complete build and when the container pushes to a container registry.
 Ortelius can support any container registry.
 For more details, reference the above table for for each supported solution.

 ### Saved Build Data

 Build data is saved to the _Component Version_ and displayed on the _Component Version_ Dashboard.
 In some cases, Ortelius may need to save custom data.
 This can be done using the _Component_ Attributes and saved as a key/value pair.
-This custom data is then displayed as Attributes to the _Component Version_ in the Attributes Section.
+Custom data displays in the Attributes Section as Attributes to the _Component Version_ .

 The _Component_ Type determines what data is saved.
 See [Defining Components](/userguide/publishing-components/2-define-components/) for a complete listing of the Detail data saved for each different _Component_ Type.

 ### Continuous Configuration Management and Versioning

-Continuous configuration management and versioning is the process of creating new _Application Versions_ based on the detection of build updates.
-When an update is detected, Ortelius becomes aware of a new _Component Version_ in the continuous delivery workflow.
-This tells Ortelius that a new _Component Version_ is available, triggering Ortelius to update the dependency relationship maps of all the consuming _Applications_, therefore creating new _Application Versions_.
+The continuous configuration management and versioning process creates new _Application Versions_ based on build update detection.
+When an update is detected, Ortelius identifies a new _Component Version_ in the continuous delivery workflow and triggers a dependency relationship map update for all consuming _Applications_ which creates new _Application Versions_.

 This continuous configuration step is particularly important in a microservice implementation.
 Every time a new microservice is pushed across the pipeline, it impacts the configuration of the "logical" _Application_ that consumes it.
 A new microservice _Component_ creates a new _Application Version_.
 This is how Ortelius presents the _Application Version_ Dashboard data showing the relationship and difference maps for each cluster to which the microservice _Component_ is deployed.